jadudm/fac-archive/README.md

-# fac-copy
+# fac-tool

 ## about

-`fac-copy` serves to:
+`fac-tool` provides utilities for working with Federal Audit Clearinghouse data (FAC).
+With it, you can:

-1. Make a complete copy of the *data* in the Federal Audit Clearinghouse (FAC)
+1. make a complete copy of the *data* in the FAC
-2. Update the data incrementally
+2. update the data incrementally
-3. Download of all of the public audit reports from the FAC
+3. download of all of the public audit reports from the FAC

 There is roughly 6GB of data in the FAC.
 There are roughly 2.5TB of audit reports (Feb 2025).